-Researching and writing a PhD in the humanities can be a long and lonely journey.
-With drop-out rates at some UK universities topping 40%, it's important to find a supervisor who can see you through to submission.
+Researching and writing a PhD in the humanities can be a long and lonely journey, so it's important to find a supervisor who can see you through to submission.
 The ideal supervisor should give you sound research advice, steer you clear of pitfalls in your writing, and help kickstart your career.
 Most of all, they should be there when you need them.

 Making a list of potential supervisors